-It’s important to understand that not everybody is affected by color and environments equally.
-Some people are sensitive to their surroundings, colors, environments and subtle changes while others are less affected.
+It’s important to understand that not everybody is influenced by color and environments equally.
+Some people are sensitive to their surroundings, colors, environments and subtle changes, while others are less effected.

 Someone having sensitivity to colors or aesthetics in general is connected to the personality trait (openness).
-People high on the openness trait tend to be creative, seek new experiences, thrives from variety and is associated with aesthetic sensitivity.
+People high on the openness trait tend to be creative, seek new experiences, thrives from variety, and it’s associated with aesthetic sensitivity.

-While colors do have general common associations and influences, some people may have different associations based on personal experience.
+While colors do have general common associations and influences.
+Some people may have different associations based on personal experience, and culture.

 When to Wear & Use Certain Colors?

 Bright colors, especially red can increase energy, enthusiasm and generally have a stimulating effect, which is ideal if you’re looking to engage in some physical activity.
-Studies suggest red can increase blood pressure, heart rate and alertness which will naturally lead to increased physical energy.
-Orange would also have a similar affect.
+Studies suggest, red can increase blood pressure, heart rate and alertness, which will naturally lead to increased physical energy.
+Orange would also have a similar effect.

 Blue would be an ideal color to wear for an interview.
-Blue is associated with trust, confidence, intelligence, reliability and the personality trait conscientiousness/hard working.
+Blue is associated with trust, confidence, intelligence, reliability, and the personality trait conscientiousness, which is the hard working trait.

 The interviewer will automatically be fed these associations at the subconscious level.

 Blue has calming influences and is believed to increase concentration.
 Recent studies in color psychology showed that blue significantly improves creative thinking.
-Red on the other hand improved the level at which people pay attention to details, which can enhance memory.
+Red, on the other hand improved the level at which people pay attention to details, which can enhance attention based memory.

-Colors Red & black are known to have an intimidating affect.
-Several studies have shown that these colors intimidate opponents and opposing teams, this is because they’re associated with power and strength.
+Colors red & black are known to have an intimidating influence.
+Several studies have shown that these colors intimidate opponents and opposing teams.
+This is because they’re associated with power and strength.
 Red is also commonly associated with danger.